Women's Link Worldwide: Foundation and way of working

 Women's Link Worldwide was founded in 2001.
 Since then, it has implemented advocacy, promotion, and litigation activities to establish standards that advance the human rights of women and girls.
 It is recognized for its ability to develop legal theories and strategies, particularly regarding violations of women's human rights.

 They work internationally, building alliances with activists around the world.
 They study the context, design strategies, draft legal briefs, and appear before the judiciary in national, regional, and international courts.
 They legally represent women, offer mentorship, training, and practical tools, and promote professional exchanges.

 Furthermore, under the motto "Beyond the Courts," Women's Link Worldwide use their work in litigation and other legal proceedings not only to strengthen the human rights infrastructure, but also to foster public debate and contribute to social mobilization capable of transforming society and guaranteeing the rights of women and girls.

 They have regional offices in Colombia and Spain, a strong presence in Latin America and Europe, and are building partnerships in East Africa.

+In 2011, Women's Link Worldwide awarded Iranian judge Gholam-Hossein Mohseni-Eje'i the International Bludgeon Award.
+It described him as "the most misogynist judge in the world."